doctorlove/IntroducingCpp/README.md

 ```

 If you are using `clang++`, state that instead of `g++`.
-For Windowws, you get a long warning about exception unless you specify `/EHsc` when you build.
+For Windows, you get a long warning about exceptions unless you specify `/EHsc` when you build.
 You can add this after `cl.exe`:

 ```